Sharatdevadiga/Sharatdevadiga/README.md

 # 👋 Hi!!

-I’m @Sharatdevadiga.
+I’m @Sharat Devadiga.
 I’m here to bring your ideas to life!
 Whether you're looking to build a stunning frontend, a robust backend, or a full-stack application, I have the skills to make it happen.

 ## What I Can Do for You
 - **🎨 Frontend Development:**